ghsecuritylab/Fork-AndreDVJ-advancedtomato-arm/README.md

 * Updated nano
 * Updated OpenSSL
 * Updated OpenVPN
+* Updated other components.
+See commits for history.
 * Removed wireless antenna options and nvram values, as they're pointless on ARM routers.
 * Other cherry-picked tweaks and fixes from many other repositories.
 See commits for history.
 * Added ExFAT filesystem driver, from oneleft